Report problems or contribute information

 We are in the process of upgrading the site to implement a content management system.

 The little village of Godolphin (Cornish: Godolghan) Cross lies half-hidden in a valley on the Hayle to Helston road.
-The name is derived from the cross roads which were encountered en route to the estate of the Godolphin family, one of whom became the Duke of Leeds.
+The name is derived from the cross roads which were encountered en route to the estate of the Godolphin family, one of whom married the 4th Duke of Leeds, who then inherited the Godolphin Eastate.
 They made their fortunes in the rich mining area around Godolphin Hill.
 Their manor house (Godolphin House), which dates back to the 15th century, still attracts tourists as a National Trust property.
 The main mines in the parish were Wheal Breage and Wheal Wreeth, both producing tin.
 Now that mining has ceased the constant thud of the tin stamps is no longer heard and a more peaceful atmosphere prevails.
 Some farming still continues here.

 The parish was created from part of Breage parish in February 1846.
 However, by the end of the 20th century, the civil parish has ceased to exist and, again, Godolphin is united with Breage and Germoe.